ctrlaltdel/Cowsay-android/README.md

 Cowsay for Android
 ==================

 Port of the original command line application "cowsay" for the Android mobile platform.
-This little application was made by the FIXME.CH hackerspace member during the 28C3 in Berlin.
+This little application was made by some FIXME.CH hackerspace members during the 28C3 in Berlin.

 FEATURES
 --------